Low Nitrogen Sires - can we select for reduced nitrogen excretion?

 Dairy cattle use N from the diet for body maintenance (muscle maintenance), milk production and tissue growth.
 Nitrogen that is surplus to these requirements is excreted in the urine (urinary nitrogen or UN) and the faeces (or poop!).

 Ammonia that is produced mainly in the rumen and is converted from ammonia to urea in the liver.
-From there it diffuses into the blood stream (known as blood plasma urea) and is further diffused into milk (milk urea; MU) in the udder and urinary urea in the kidneys.
+From there it diffuses into the bloodstream (known as blood plasma urea) and is further diffused into milk (milk urea; MU) in the udder and urinary urea in the kidneys.

 Several studies based on nutritional differences have reported that there is a positive relationship between UN and milk urea nitrogen (MUN).
-As UN is difficult and expensive to collect and analyse, MUN (collected from milk samples) can be used to predict the amount of UN that a cow is excreting.
+As UN is difficult and expensive to collect and analyse, MUN (collected from milk samples) may be used to predict the amount of UN that a cow is excreting.

 Below in Figure 1 are the results from 4 studies illustrating the relationship between MUN and UN when there were dietary differences causing MUN differences.
 As can be seen in the graph, the slopes of the lines are very similar for all the studies ranging from 13 to 16 g of UN per cow per day with an increase in MUN of 1 mg/dl.